juletopi/juletopi/README.md

 <div align="left">

-  **• I'm a 20 year old guy and, at the moment, i'm attending the second period of \
-  Systems Analysis and Development at [**IFRO Campus Ji-Paraná**](https://portal.ifro.edu.br/ji-parana), and I also take some other \
-  complementary courses under the hood.
-I'm currently aiming to start as a Front-End Developer!**

-  **• I chose to pursue the career of Computing and Design, involving I.T. and Programming. \
-  I did my research on these areas and saw how it grows and is necessary in the labor market, \
-  especially in times during and after the pandemic, where companies are now progressing online, \
-  going beyond the face-to-face scope of work and opening the doors to places more beyond.**
+**• I'm a 20-year-old student currently studying Systems Analysis and Development at IFRO Campus Ji-Paraná.
+In addition to my formal education, I'm also taking supplementary courses and teaching myself new skills.
+My aim is to start my career as a Front-End Developer.**

+**• I chose to pursue a career in Computing and Design, with a strong emphasis on IT and programming, as I've observed the rapid growth and significance of these fields in the job market.
+As companies shift their operations online, the demand for IT professionals has surged, creating opportunities in diverse settings beyond the traditional office environment.**
   **• If you want to contact me:**

   **📧 Email: [juliocezarpvh@hotmail.com](mailto:juliocezarpvh@hotmail.com)** \